 Why Is Tarifa One of the Best Day Trips from La Linea?

-Tarifa sits 45 minutes south of La Linea by car or bus, and its beaches are absolutely one of a kind.
-This is where the Atlantic Ocean meets the Mediterranean Sea, and you can literally see Africa from the shoreline.
-On a clear day, Morocco feels close enough to swim to.
+Tarifa sits 45 minutes south of La Linea by car or bus, and its beaches are genuinely one of a kind.
+This is where the Atlantic Ocean meets the Mediterranean Sea, and on a clear day you can see the Moroccan coastline from the shore.
+The Africa you can see is not a postcard illusion.

-The beaches here are nothing like the sheltered coves you find further up the Costa del Sol.
-Playa de los Lances stretches for nearly 10 kilometres of white sand battered by Atlantic wind.
-That wind is exactly why Tarifa became the kitesurfing capital of Europe.
-Even if you do not kitesurf, watching hundreds of colourful kites fill the sky is a spectacle.
+The beaches here bear no resemblance to the sheltered coves further up the Costa del Sol.
+Long stretches of white Atlantic sand, battered by constant wind, are exactly why Tarifa became one of Europe's leading kitesurfing destinations.
+Even if you do not kitesurf, watching hundreds of coloured kites fill the sky above the shoreline is a spectacle worth the bus ride alone.

 Is Estepona Worth Visiting from La Linea?

-Estepona is one of the most beautiful towns on the entire Costa del Sol, and it sits just 40 minutes northeast of La Linea.
-If you want a taste of traditional Andalusian charm without the tourist chaos of Marbella, this is where you go.
+Estepona is one of the most attractive towns on the entire Costa del Sol, sitting just 40 minutes northeast of La Linea.
+If you want traditional Andalusian charm without the tourist overload of Marbella, this is where you go.

-The old town is the star.
-Every street seems to have a different mural painted on its walls, and the Ruta de los Murales now features over 60 large-scale artworks across the town.
-Flower pots line every corner, the buildings are blindingly white, and there are small plazas where locals sit with coffee at all hours.
+The old town is the main draw.
+Every street seems to have a different mural painted on its walls, and the Ruta de los Murales now covers around 60 large-scale artworks across the town.
+Flower pots line every corner, the buildings are brilliantly white, and there are small plazas where locals sit with coffee at all hours.

 Can You Visit Ronda as a Day Trip from La Linea?

 Yes, and you should.
-Ronda is about 1.5 hours north of La Linea by car, sitting dramatically on top of a gorge that drops 120 metres straight down.
-The Puente Nuevo bridge spanning that gorge is one of the most photographed spots in all of Spain.
+Ronda is about 1.5 hours north of La Linea by car, sitting dramatically on top of a gorge that drops roughly 120 metres straight down.
+The Puente Nuevo bridge spanning that gorge is one of the most photographed spots in all of Spain, and it lives up to the reputation.

 What About Marbella and the Costa del Sol?